Happy Feet: Plot

 For the emperor penguins, it is mating season and Gloria is the center of attention.
 The Amigos unsuccessfully attempt to help Mumble win her affection by having Ramón sing a Spanish version of "My Way" behind Mumble, with the latter lip syncing.
 After Mumble desperately begins tap dancing in synch with her song, she falls for him and the youthful penguins join in for singing and dancing to "Boogie Wonderland".
 The elders are appalled by Mumble's conduct, which they see as the reason for their lean fishing season.
 Memphis begs Mumble to stop dancing, for his own sake, but when Mumble refuses, he is exiled.

 Mumble and the Amigos return to Lovelace, only to find him being choked by the plastic rings.
 Lovelace confesses they were snagged on him while swimming off the forbidden shores, beyond the land of the elephant seals.
 Not long into their journey, Gloria encounters them, wishing to become Mumble's mate.
 Fearing for her safety, he ridicules Gloria, driving her away.

-At the forbidden shore, Mumble, Lovelace and the Amigos are attacked by the two orcas, during which Lovelace gets free from the plastic rings.
-After escaping, they find a fishing boat.
+At the forbidden shore, Mumble, Lovelace and the Amigos are attacked by two orcas, during which Lovelace gets free from the plastic rings.
+After escaping, they find a fishing boat, which steals their fish.
 Mumble exhaustingly pursues it alone, eventually washing up on the shore of Florida, where he is rescued and kept at Sea World with Magellanic penguins.
-After a long and secluded confinement in addition to fruitlessly trying to communicate with the humans, he nearly succumbs to madness.
-When a girl attempts to interact with Mumble by tapping the glass, he starts dancing, which attracts a large crowd.
+After a long and secluded confinement in addition to fruitlessly trying to communicate with the humans, he is about to succumb to madness, when he unexpectedly reveals his dancing skills to the humans, who are all amazed.
 He is released back into the wild, with a tracking device attached to his back.
 He returns to his colony and challenges the will of the elders.
 Memphis reconciles with him, just as a research team arrives, verifying Mumble's statements of "aliens" existing.
 The entire colony engages in dance in front of the research team, whose expedition footage prompts a worldwide debate, which eventually leads to the banning of all Antarctic overfishing, satisfying both the emperor penguins and the Amigos.